Digital Transformation Decoded: The CEO’s Playbook

-Businesses in every industry are undergoing change at unprecedented speed.
+Businesses in every industry are undergoing change at unprecedented speed especially as we are now in the phase of the Next Normal.
 For companies that fall behind on digital transformation, playing catch up will feel something like running after a moving train.

 Creating a strong digital strategy has become a top item on the CEO’s agenda.

 This means CEOs must become fluent in technology, stay abreast of digital trends, and constantly innovate.
 Digital transformation isn’t as simple as purchasing a new CRM or HR platform.
 It’s not just digitizing formerly manual processes.